The 12 Hallmarks of Aging in Dogs, Explained

 Daily Habits That Quietly Support Mitochondrial Health over Time

-Owners often ask how to support mitochondrial health in cats without turning daily care into a lab experiment.
-The simplest answers are still the strongest: maintain a stable body condition, protect hydration, and keep movement gentle but regular.
-These choices reduce the metabolic “surprises” that older cells handle less elegantly.
+The simplest ways to support mitochondrial health in a cat are also the strongest: hold a stable body condition, protect hydration, and keep movement gentle but regular.
+Those choices cut down the metabolic “surprises”—overfeeding, underhydration, irregular sleep, sudden intense play—that older cells handle less gracefully.

-From a biology standpoint, mitochondrial function is closely linked to cellular senescence and overall frailty in aging organisms.
-So the goal is to keep the whole organism less frail: fewer inflammatory triggers, fewer oxidative burdens, and more predictable routines.
-Supplements can fit here when they’re designed for long-term, cat-appropriate support (related: Glutathione for Cats).
+Because mitochondrial function is tied to senescence and overall frailty, the aim is to keep the whole cat less frail: fewer inflammatory triggers, fewer oxidative burdens, more predictable routines.
+A supplement can fit here when it’s designed for long-term, cat-appropriate support of antioxidant defense and mitochondrial cofactors—not stimulation.
+Introduce it once the basics are steady, and judge it over weeks.

 When “Normal Aging” Is Actually a Medical Signal